Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Method

-\textit{\textbf{Cosine Normalization.}} The frozen feature extractor not only preserves the powerful prior knowledge from the large-scale data, but also maintains the cooperative mechanism between $g$ and each individual classifier $h\tst$.
-Having the stable cooperative mechanism, the test data can be directly routed to the corresponding task-specific function network $f=h\tst \circ g$, if the task-id $t$ is available.
-However, task-id is not allowed in \newsetting.
-To achieve simple task-agnostic inference, we propose to apply \textit{\compcntitle} (\compcn)~\cite{Luo2017CosineNU, Hou2019LearningAU} on each individual linear classifier $h\tst$.
-This enables the learned weight vectors to output scores of the same scale, avoiding significant imbalance between the past and current novel classes.
+\textit{\textbf{Cosine Normalization.}} The frozen feature extractor not only preserves the powerful prior knowledge from the pre-training data, but also maintains the cooperative mechanism between $g$ and each individual classifier $h\tst$.
+With the stable cooperative mechanism, the test data can be directly routed to the corresponding task-specific function network $f=h\tst \circ g$, if the task-id $t$ is available.
+However, the task-id is not available in \cincd.
+To achieve simple task-agnostic inference, we propose to apply \textit{\compcntitle} (\compcn)~\cite{Luo2017CosineNU,Hou2019LearningAU} on each individual linear classifier $h\tst$.
+This enables the learned classifiers to output scores of the same scale, avoiding imbalance between the past and current novel classes.

 Formally, given an input vector $\vx$, the L2 normalization operation can be defined as $\widetilde{\vx} = L2Norm(\vx) = \nicefrac{\vx}{\Vert \vx \Vert} = \nicefrac{\vx}{\sqrt{\vx\vx^{T} + \epsilon}}$, where $\epsilon$ is a small value to avoid division by zero and is set to 1e$^{-12}$ in this work.
 At every discovery step, $L2Norm(\cdot)$ is continuously applied to both the input feature embedding $\vz$ and each weight vector $\theta_{h}^{i}$ of the task-specific linear classifier $h\tst$. $\theta_{h}^{i} \in \R^{k}$ is the $i$-th column of the classifier weight matrix $\theta_{h}$, corresponding to one semantic cluster.
 Consequently, the $i$-th output logit from the classifier is then computed as: